chakrabar/chakrabar.github.io/_posts/articles/2017-12-17-new-features-of-csharp-7.md

 ```

+This concludes our journey through `C# 7.0`.
 It'll be good idea to copy-paste the whole code, call the methods and debug.
 You can run all the snippets above by wrapping them inside a code like this
 ```cs
 using System;
 using System.Collections.Generic;